 To see how it works, let’s take your home as an example.
 You own your home (whether you have a mortgage or not).
-When you sign a ladybird deed, you retain the power to sell, mortgage, gift (or otherwise transfer) your home during your lifetime.
-Although you don’t convey your home during your lifetime, the ladybird deed identifies who receives your home after you die, and the ownership automatically transfers to whoever is named.
-This can be one or more individuals, or it can be a trust.
+When you sign a ladybird deed, you retain the ability to mortgage, gift (or otherwise transfer) or sell your home during the course of your lifetime.
+Even if you don’t convey your home over the course of your life, the ladybird deed can identify on your behalf who should receive your home after you pass away, and the ownership automatically transfers to whoever is named.
+Ownership can be transferred to one or more individuals as well as to a trust.

 Benefits Of A Ladybird Deed

 At Creighton McLean & Shea PLC, we can help you benefit from a ladybird deed transfer.
 And just what are the benefits of a ladybird deed in Michigan?
 Here are the main ones: